The Catskills NY are Made for Outdoor Fun

 An older woman served me a fresh-brewed glass of iced nettle tea.
 It was the quintessential summer day in a small town, and I felt as included in the routine as any who had lived there for years–and I was merely passing through on a single July morning.
 Later, we visited nearby Maple Shade Farm for a lunch sampling of foods from more local eateries.

 The historic farm was first settled in 1785 and currently serves as both a wedding and event venue as well as a local hub of agricultural tradition.

 Over plates of delicious fresh salads, artisan sausage, bread, and cheeses, and over glasses of locally-crafted hard cider and tea, a group of strangers, locals and visitors alike, smiled and chatted and laughed together with an ease that I was beginning to see the standard for any outing in the Catskills.

-Back to the 1960s in Bethel Woods
+Back in the 1960s in Bethel Woods

 The following morning marked our fourth and final day upstate, and we were ending it in a big way: a visit to the original Woodstock festival grounds in Bethel Woods, NY.

 I didn’t realize going into this trip that the festival wasn’t actually held in Woodstock, NY; rather, at the last minute the intended festival venue pulled out, and a farmer in Bethel Woods offered his land to host the now-iconic festival.